A Pizza Problem

 Sometimes, a small surprise like a pizza arriving with the wrong topping can mean a meltdown for any child (especially when they’re hungry)!

 Share this video with children, then consider trying some of the strategies (hunting for shapes and taking deep breaths) the next time something unexpected happens.
-Also consider these ideas:
+More strategies for caregivers include:

 - Next time you’re preparing food with children, offer small choices that are just a tiny bit different from usual.